Tips for finding the best hearing aids

 Be patient with yourself and take the time to carefully research your hearing aid.
 There are so many options—different styles, sizes, and levels of technology, Sterkens says.
 “By the time the consumer walks out of the [audiologist’s] office, their head is spinning.”

-“When buying hearing aids, you need to make sure you get a hearing aid that can help you everywhere, that will permit you to hear everywhere,” Sterkens says—with no compromises, she adds.
+“Whether buying hearing aids from a professional or over-the counter, you will want to make sure you get a hearing aid that can help you everywhere, that will permit you to hear everywhere,” Sterkens says—with no compromises, she adds.